vmware-serengeti/serengeti-pantry/README.md

 # Contact

-Please email us if you have any questions.
+Please send email to our mailing lists for [developers](https://groups.google.com/group/serengeti-dev) or for [users](https://groups.google.com/group/serengeti-user) if you have any questions.